 - Phishing emails will often contain spelling and grammatical errors.
 Learn More

 - You can detect malicious links by hovering over them instead of clicking, and see what web address they lead to.

 - Don’t give out sensitive information to people that you don’t know, especially financial or login information.

 - Educate your employees on the latest phishing techniques.

-Protection against phishing almost always comes down to being informed and protecting of your personal information.
+Protection against phishing comes down to being informed and protecting your personal information.
 Being wary of requests for private information can take you a long way.
 To learn more about phishing and some of the IT services and software available to aid in protecting your company from fraud contact us today.